V-Sekai/manuals/decisions/20241210-vsekai-charter.md

 **Why does your idea matter?
 How will it help deliver on the full promise of the internet or make the internet more awesome?**

 The Internet's core principles are openness and communication.
-We see VR as the basis for a new frontier of communication products: Social VR platforms.
-Hastened by the closure and general failings of the once-open-source High Fidelity platform, we are now in desperate need of open-source alternatives to the growing number of closed-source VR-compatible walled gardens in development.
+We see virtual reality as the basis for a new frontier of communication products: Social virtual reality platforms.
+Hastened by the closure and general failings of the once-open-source High Fidelity platform, we are now in desperate need of open-source alternatives to the growing number of closed-source virtual reality-compatible walled gardens in development.

 We are at the pinnacle of a new wave of VR and related tech, and with the impending maturity of open game engines, audio and video codecs, combined with faster internet connectivity capable of hosting services, and increasingly available VR hardware, the time is right to lead the development of an open platform.

 We believe in putting power back in the hands of individuals, and thus, we are firm believers in decentralized technology.
 Our initial goal will be to produce a polished, well-functioning service.
-Still, we plan to integrate decentralized authentication and encryption schemes, including GPG and the web of trust-based E2EE, as well as decentralized content distribution techs such as BitTorrent and IPFS.
+Still, we plan to integrate decentralized authentication and encryption schemes, including GPG and the web of trust-based end-to-end encryption, as well as decentralized content distribution technologies such as BitTorrent and IPFS.

 **Who are your users or potential users?**

-We are building a product for all users of social VR, online collaboration, and communication products.
-Social VR is a growing space, and its potential is only beginning to be realized with a mass movement toward virtual collaboration.
+We are building a product for all users of social virtual reality, online collaboration, and communication products.
+Social virtual reality is a growing space, and its potential is only beginning to be realized with a mass movement toward virtual collaboration.

 Even VR as a whole is still in the very early stages.
 Still, it represents a large potential market, especially with the recent availability of affordable and easy-to-install headsets such as the Meta Quest, which has seen rapid growth since its release one year ago.

-An example of a leading VR platform with public numbers is VRChat, which recently had between 12,000 and 15,000 concurrent online users across VR and Desktop platforms, with roughly 4,000 concurrent VR users using this platform (out of a reported 4 million registered users as of 2019).
+An example of a leading virtual reality platform with public numbers is VRChat, which recently had between 12,000 and 15,000 concurrent online users across virtual reality and Desktop platforms, with roughly 4,000 concurrent virtual reality users using this platform (out of a reported 4 million registered users as of 2019).

 **What is your connection to the service & the user group you plan to reach with your product?**